ZallenLab/denticleorganization/analyze_denticle_spacing_MATLAB/README_DenticleDist.md

 __\*\_CellOrder.csv *(version w/ headers)* and \*\_cellOrderStack.csv *(version w/o headers)*__
-*contains the data for cells with n≥2 denticles, with n lines for each cell (where n is the # of denticles that cell posesses)
+*contains the data for cells with n≥2 denticles, with n lines for each cell (where n is the # of denticles that cell possesses)

 column | label | description
 ------ | ----- | -----------